HeringtonPress/Systems/GURPS/MURPS-Magic.md

 A successful Perception roll with a bonus equal to level will let you detect blessed or cursed items or places, and changes in sanctity level (the latter at -3 unless specifically searching).

+When you take holy investiture you must take a -10 point disadvantage to represent your religious tenants.
+If you lapse, your Holy Investiture stop working.
+To recover, you must donate $1,000 or more of treasure, accept a perilous quest, or offer other significant penance.

 ### Sanctity
 Sanctity is the ambient energy that empowers clerical spells.
 Its levels and effects are as follows: